ArrayNone/compacty/README.md

 ## ...why?
 Every tool and every file is unique. **Which tool that gives the best compression on one file might be different on another.**

-compacty was born out of a need for Roblox game development.
+compacty was born out of a need in Roblox game development.
 In Roblox, assets are downloaded every time a player joins a game.
 Finding the best possible compression for each asset is crucial to reduce load times.
-However, manually testing a file against multiple compression tools is tedious. compacty automates this process.
-It runs your files through multiple compression tools and finding the most optimal compression for you.
+However, manually testing a file against multiple compression tools is tedious. **compacty automates this process.** It runs your files through multiple compression tools and finding the most optimal compression for you.

+compacty was also my first real shot at learning Go.
+I enjoyed it.

 ## installation

 ### prerequisites!
 > [!IMPORTANT]
-> compacty is a meta-tool that runs other compression tools. **compacty does not include these tools by itself.** You must get the tools you wish to use separately and ensure that:
+> compacty is a meta-tool that runs other compression tools. **compacty does not include nor bundle these tools by itself.** You must get the tools you wish to use separately and ensure that:
 > - They're available in your system's `PATH`, or
 > - The binary is placed in the same directory as compacty.